MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 If you want to set up outbound restriction configuration using Azure Firewall, visit [Control egress traffic using Azure Firewall in AKS](limit-egress-traffic.md).

-If you want to restrict how pods communicate between themselves and East-West traffic restrictions within cluster see [Secure traffic between pods using network policies in AKS][use-network-policies].
+If you want to restrict how pods communicate between themselves and East-West traffic restrictions within cluster, see [Secure traffic between pods using network policies in AKS][use-network-policies].

 <!-- LINKS - External -->